-- "communication" includes languages, display of text, Braille, tactile communication, large print, accessible multimedia as well as written, audio, plain-language, human-reader and augmentative and alternative modes, means and formats of communication, including accessible information and communication technology; - "Convention" means the United Nations Convention on the Rights of Persons with Disabilities and unless otherwise stated includes the Optional Protocol to the Convention; - "disability" means a physical or mental impairment which has a substantial and long-term adverse effect on a person's ability to carry out day-to-day activities, and is further defined in Schedule 3; - "language" includes spoken and signed languages and other forms of non-spoken languages; - "Optional Protocol" means the Optional Protocol to the United Nations Convention on the Rights of Persons with Disabilities; - "public body" means a person or body exercising a function of a public nature; - "universal design" means the design of products, environments, programmes and services to be usable by all people, to the greatest extent possible, without the need for adaptation or specialized design but shall not exclude assistive devices for particular groups of persons with disabilities where this is needed.
+- 4. In this Act, unless the context otherwise requires- - "communication" includes languages, display of text, Braille, tactile communication, large print, accessible multimedia as well as written, audio, plain-language, human-reader and augmentative

+- and alternative modes, means and formats of communication, including accessible information and communication technology; - "Convention" means the United Nations Convention on the Rights of Persons with Disabilities and unless otherwise stated includes the Optional Protocol to the Convention; - "disability" means a physical or mental impairment which has a substantial and long-term adverse effect on a person's ability to carry out day-to-day activities, and is further defined in Schedule 3: - "discrimination on the basis of disability" means any distinction, exclusion or restriction on the basis of disability which has the purpose or effect of impairing or nullifying the recognition, enjoyment or exercise, on an equal basis with others, of all human rights and fundamental freedoms in the political, economic, social, cultural, civil or any other field.
+It includes all forms of discrimination, including denial of reasonable accommodation; - "language" includes spoken and signed languages and other forms of non-spoken languages; - "reasonable accommodation" means necessary and appropriate modification and adjustments not imposing a disproportionate or undue burden, where needed in a particular case, to ensure, as far as reasonably possible, that persons with disabilities the enjoyment or exercise on an equal basis with others of all human rights and fundamental freedoms; - "the Minister" means the Minister with responsibility for equality; - "universal design" means the design of products, environments, programmes and services to be usable by all people, to the greatest extent possible, without the need for adaptation or specialised design but must not exclude assistive devices for particular groups of persons with disabilities where this is needed.